josephine-mattina/arcade-game/README.md

 ---
 Use the `arrow keys` &larr; &uarr; &darr; &rarr; to move your player around the board and reach the water.

-But don't let those bugs bite!
-Each bite will send your player back to the start.
+Don't let those bugs bite!
+You have **3 lives** indicated by the hearts icons above the board.
+Each bite will cost you **1 life** and send your player back to the start.
+So tread carefully!

 ##### Winning the game:
 When your player safely reaches the water avoiding the bugs, you've won the game.

 ### Special features:
 ---
-The **winning** pop-up displays a button to play again.
+A **winning** pop-up displays a button to play again.
+Use `ENTER`, `SPACE`, `ESC` keys or click the button to reload a new game.

+A **game over** pop-up displays if all 3 lives are lost.
+It shows a message and a button to try again.
 Use `ENTER`, `SPACE`, `ESC` keys or click the button to reload a new game.

 ### Resources used to build game:
 ---